Miniapple8888/crc-2021/README.md

-# crc-2021
+# CRC 2021: Champlain Robotics' website

-Repository for the CRC Robotics Invicta 2021 website
+Repository for the CRC Robotics Invicta 2021 website from Champlain.

-# Credits

-Photo by Athena from Pexels